ntohidi/kdiv.web.manage/README.md

 - Introducing good resources such as books, channels, tutorials, people etc

 production
-- game for other departments e.g. math game
+- create a website for each department
-- publish games for kidocode
+- publish bots or website to help Kidocode
-- Minecraft kidocode map
-- roblox kidocode map
-- kidocode mobile app games (hyper casual)
+- Kidocode website to navigate to different department
+- Telegram bot about kidocode (information for customers and trainers)

 hiring
 - Based on interview